bcvance/DailyWords/README.md

 # Daily Words

 Daily Words is a chrome extension designed to make learning vocabulary as fun and convenient as possible.
-Source your own learning material and have translations sent to your phone every single day.
+Source your own learning material and have translations sent to your phone or email every single day.

 ### Here's How it works: